khanonjs/khanon.js-website/public/docs/3-scene-states.md

 In case you need to apply a setup to the state, it is possible through the generic `S` of [SceneStateInterface](https://khanonjs.com/api-docs/classes/decorators_scene_scene_state.SceneStateInterface.html).

-The setup object needs to be passed to both [switchState](https://khanonjs.com/api-docs/classes/decorators_scene.SceneInterface.html#switchState) method.
+The setup object needs to be passed to [switchState](https://khanonjs.com/api-docs/classes/decorators_scene.SceneInterface.html#switchState) methods.
 If the setup is not defined in the [SceneStateInterface](https://khanonjs.com/api-docs/classes/decorators_scene_scene_state.SceneStateInterface.html) generic `S`, an empty object will be passed to the switch methods:
 ```
 @SceneState()
 export class SceneStateGoStage extends SceneStateInterface { // Undefined setup generic